 UMOM New Day Centers

 UMOM (United Methodist Outreach Ministries) offers shelter and job training to homeless families and adults in Phoenix.
 For many years, individuals and groups from St. Matthew have prepared and served the Friday evening meal every week to the residents at UMOM, as well as sponsoring programs, and collecting supplies for the center.
 For more information, email the coordinator Ginny Smythe at email@example.com.

 Habitat for Humanity

-Habitat for Humanity needs workers and meals at 2018 build projects.
-If you can assist with bringing breakfast items for January 27, lunch items for April 14 and May 12 or you can build on any of these days, contact Pat Reed at firstname.lastname@example.org.
-Contact the Hedges at email@example.com for meal planning.
+Habitat for Humanity needs workers and meals at build projects.
+If you can assist with bringing breakfast items or you have interest in helping with a build, contact Pat Reed at firstname.lastname@example.org.

 Habitat creates homes for low-income families.
 St. Matthew is part of a coalition of United Methodist churches that help build houses in the Phoenix area twice a year.
 Dedication of current build in July.
 More information is at Habitat for Humanity.
 Or, you can email the coordinator Pat Reed at email@example.com.